lookstechnical/door-surgeon/content/pages/double-glazed-unit-service.md

           specifications for UPVC and timber windows, as well as UPVC patio doors.
       - heading: "Emergency Repair Services:"
+        description:
-        description: In cases of unexpected damage, our emergency repair services offer a rapid response to fix broken double glazed units or glass panels.
+          In cases of unexpected damage, our emergency repair services offer a rapid response to fix broken double glazed units or glass panels.
           This minimizes security risks and restores energy efficiency for UPVC windows, timber windows, and UPVC patio doors as quickly as possible.
     layout: right
     color: bg-primary/10
+  - type: testimonials
+    heading: ""
   - type: hero
     heading: Professional Double Glazing
     highlight: Benefits